VnUgE/Plugins.Essentials/README.md

 This repo will be used a small "mono-repo" for essential runtime loadable plugins that provide essential web-site/api functionality.

+This repo also now contains the [vnlib.browser](lib/vnlib.browser) TypeScript library, which is a collection of TypeScript classes and functions that are used to provide a consistent and easy to use interface for common web-site functionality.

 ## Builds
 Debug build w/ symbols & xml docs, release builds, NuGet packages, and individually packaged source code are available on my website (link below).
 All tar-gzip (.tgz) files will have an associated .sha256 appended checksum of the desired download file.